-The captain of the UNH Men’s crew team, Zack enters his senior year as a degree candidate in History with minors in Spanish and Environmental Conservation and Sustainability.
+The past captain and most recently a coach for the UNH Men’s crew team.
+Zack graduated UNH with a degree in History with minors in Spanish and Environmental Conservation and Sustainability.
 Serving as the Co-Camp Director for the Chester Recreation Summer Program, Zack hires and oversees counselors, develops programming, works with children ages 4-16 and communicates with parents and administrators.
 Thus Zack’s managerial and teaching skills will abet his coaching when working with the Novice GBR rowers.
-Additionally, Zack’s years on the UNH Men’s team under three different coaches provided him with the opportunity to learn and observe many different coaching styles, while his summer sculling and racing under Coach Loukes has expanded his rowing understanding and abilities.
-We welcome Zack to our program and look forward to the progress our novice and other team members will make under his tutelage.
+Additionally, Zack’s years on the UNH Men’s team under three different coaches provided him with the opportunity to learn and observe many different coaching styles, while his summer sculling and racing under Coach Louks has expanded his rowing understanding and abilities.

 Beginning his rowing career with Hanover crew in his sophomore year of high school, Nathaniel earned a seat in the first boat his junior year, racing into the grand finals at NEIRA’s—a first for a Hanover crew.
 While attending UNH, Nathaniel’s freshman year ‘first boat’ rowed the most successful season for UNH men since the 1990’s.
 They placed 4th at New England’s and ECAC’s and 8th at ACRA’s.
 He continued rowing in his junior and senior years, stroking the Varsity 8 in his final year.
 Currently a software engineer for Profittools, Nathaniel graduated last year from the University of New Hampshire with a degree in Mechanical Engineering.
 Spending many summer hours over the years sculling on the Connecticut River, Nathaniel also brings his expertise in small boats to the GBR program where we look forward to all the experience he has to offer the GBR boys as well as the rest of the team.